Kurrawong/rdf-delta-container-image/README.md

 # Load the example data to RDF Delta server
 task load

+# restart to reload the indexes
+task restart
 ```

 You will now have an RDF Delta server with the initial data loaded and two